 DIAGNOSIS AND DIFFERENTIAL

 Maternal stability and survival offer the best chance for fetal well-being, and no critical interventions or diagnostic procedures should be withheld out of concern for potential adverse effects to the fetus.
 The initial sequence of trauma resuscitation is unchanged.
-Special attention should be directed to the ...
+Special attention should be ...